Solo Trek in Wales for a kit shake down and a touch of solitude

 Rucksack

-Rock solid on two days hike.
+Rock solid on a two-day hike.
 Soaked up 32lbs!

 *Cook set